nickobard/University/2.Semester/PA2 (2022)/README.md

 # PA2 - Programming and Algorithmics 2 (2022)

+- Homeworks - main tasks of the course.
+- Semestral Work - Pacman application built with SDL.
+- Exercises - easier tasks for learning.
+- snippets - code snippets to play with the code and understand its properties
+- tools - my created template files or scripts.

 ## SYNOPSIS
 Students know the instruments of object-oriented programming and are able to use them for specifying and implementing abstract data types (stack, queue, enlargeable array, list, set, table).
 They learn these skills using the C++ programming language and are introduced to all C++ features needed in object-oriented programming (e.g., template programming, copying/moving of objects, operator overloading, inheritance, polymorphism).